 - Find healthy recipes.
-Be a detective.
-Find healthy recipes in cookbooks.
-Find them online.
-Be a creative food scientist.
-Make recipes healthier by using GREEN or YELLOW foods instead of RED foods. - 2.
-Plan healthy meals.
-Start planning meals with your parents.
-Planning for a week at a time takes less time than doing it day by day.
-You could help plan 1 or 2 meals a week.

-- 3. Make a grocery list.
-This way you will have all the foods and spices you need.
-Use the Help Sheet. - 4.
-Use the grocery list to shop for healthy foods together.
-Shopping together helps your parent.
-It also gives you a chance to learn more about healthy foods. - 5.
+You can find healthy recipes in cookbooks.
+You can find them online.
+You can make recipes healthier by using GREEN or YELLOW foods instead of RED foods. - 2.
+Plan healthy meals.Planning for a week at a time takes less time than doing it day by day. - Make a grocery list.
+This way you will have all the foods and spices you need. - 4.
+Use the grocery list to shop for healthy foods.
+Shopping together gives you a chance to talk to your child about healthy foods.
+It's also more fun.
+Use the Help Sheet. - 5.
 Prepare the food.
-You can't do this well unless you have followed the other steps.
-This is the fun part.
-Cooking can be fun. - Enjoy the food you planned and prepared.
+If you have done the other steps, this is the fun part. - Enjoy the food you planned and prepared.
 Knowing it's healthy makes it even better.